-The Mid-career Fellowships are for study and practical experience.
+The Mid-career Fellowships are provided to support study and practical experience.
 Applicants should be active in the public, business or voluntary sectors with an outstanding record of achievement.
 Special consideration may be given to studies in health care and related community issues.
-Applications are available on written request from the Harkness Fellowship, PO Box 836, Belconnen ACT 2606.
+Applications are available on written request from the Harkness Fellowship, PO Box 836, Belconner ACT 2606.
 Applications close early September.